keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 of everything Kubernetes does in the context of a Deployment.
 It provides this information
+for all applications running in your cluster, of everything Kubernetes does in the context of a deployment.
+To do this,
-for all applications running in your cluster, even if they use different deployment strategies.
+Keptn introduces the concept of an `application`, which is an abstraction that connects multiple Workloads that logically belong together, even if they use different deployment strategies.

 This means that:

 - You can readily see why a deployment takes so long or why it fails, even when using multiple deployment strategies.
 - KLT can capture DORA metrics and expose them as OpenTelemetry metrics

-To do this,
-Keptn introduces the concept of an `application`, which is an abstraction that connects multiple Workloads that logically belong together.

-With KLT deployed on your cluster, you can easily monitor what is happening during a deployment into your Kuberenetes cluster, and quickly get data to help you understand issues such as why a deployment took so long or why it failed.

 The observability data is an amalgamation of the following:

 - DORA metrics are collected out of the box when the Lifecycle Toolkit is enabled
-- OpenTelemetry runs traces that show everything that happens in the Kubernetes cluster and can display this information with dashboard tools such as Grafana.
+- OpenTelemetry runs traces that show everything that happens in the Kubernetes cluster
-- Custom Keptn metrics that you can use to monitor information from all the data providers configured in your cluster.
+- Custom Keptn metrics that you can use to monitor information from all the data providers configured in your cluster

+All this information can be displayed with dashboard tools such as Grafana.

 ## Using this exercise